aemlan/swedish-zmk-config-totem/readme.md

   <img alt="TOTEM logo font" src="/docs/images/TOTEM_logo_bright.svg">
 </picture>

-# Swedish qmk config for totem
+# Swedish qmk config for the Totem keyboard
 Made to resemble the standard Swedish QWERTY layout.
-Most symbols and numbers are accessed from layers by holding either space (left thumb) or enter (right thumb).
+Most symbols and numbers are accessed from layers by holding either space (left thumb) or enter (right thumb), or a combination of both.
 Most symbols are placed in a way that would correspond to the approximate location on a standard sized keyboard Swedish keyboard.
 Gaming (wasd) keybinds can be toggled by pressing sdf simultaneously.
 Will provide more information if there happens to be any interest in this fork.